albar965/littlenavmap-manual/cn/NAVDATA.md

 **See [Install Navigraph Updates](https://albar965.github.io/littlenavmap_navigraph.html) on my home page for information how to update **_Little Navmap_**'s navigation data.**

+**In any case close _Little Navmap_ when updating, copying or replacing its databases. _Little Navmap_ might crash or show wrong data otherwise.**

 Three display modes can be selected from the menu `Scenery Library` as shown below.

 ## Use Navigraph for all Features {#navigraph-all}